Nivedna01/localRepo/README.md

-# this is my pratice repoooo
+# this is my practice repoooo